djieff/ocio-lut-prescription/README.md

-# ocioLutPrescription
+# ocio_lut_prescription

 ---

 ## Summary
-ocioLutPrescription is a gui tool used to wrap the ociobakelut command
+ocio_lut_prescription is a gui tool used to wrap the ociobakelut command

 ---

 ## UI Overview

 Note: If you are already familiar with ociobakelut, the ui should be fairly simple to figure out.

 ![](.docs/fullUI.png)

 ## Generate a LUT, step by step